heptarch/heptarch.github.io/drafts/demon.md

  flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.

-Facing backwards, she can only see the grey light of Aberdeen.
+Facing backwards, she can see the light of Aberdeen, grey and frozen.
 There is a shudder, and sudden resistance; Ellen can tell from the swelling pitch of the water that they approach a wave.
-She starts rowing furiously, without effect, and in an eversion too quick to register, she and the boat are heading back towards the quay and the frozen lights of the city.
+She starts rowing furiously, without effect; in an eversion too quick to register, she and the boat are now hurtling towards the quay again.
-But she now faces the wave: The wave is like a wall of glass;
+But she faces the wave: a frozen wall of ice, through which she can faintly see, like a finger pressed against the inside of a glass,

 Möbius